MOSCOW BLOG: Why are there no mass street protests after Russia's rigged Duma election?

 One of things that prevents the Kremlin allowing the free election scenario is Russian President Vladimir Putin remembers the Yeltsin-era Duma where the Communists had a large share but there was no dominant party of power and Yeltsin spent much of his time battling with a rambunctious parliament, where the KPRF was a major opponent.

-That changed in the 1999 elections when Moscow mayor Yuri Luzhkov teamed up with former prime minister Yevgeny Primakov to create the Fatherland - Our Home Is Russia party to contest the elections at a time when Putin had just become prime minister.
+That changed in the 1999 elections when Moscow Mayor Yuri Luzhkov teamed up with former prime minister Yevgeny Primakov to create the Fatherland - Our Home Is Russia party to contest the elections at a time when Putin had just become prime minister.

 The Luzhkov-Primakov team was on course to win the election and create a powerful new faction in the Duma, but the Putin-controlled Kremlin (Yeltsin was already fairly sick by then and Russia was controlled by the so-called “Family” clique) put the kibosh on the vote and kept Fatherland from victory.
-In the damage control exercise that followed, the Fatherland party passed to Kremlin control and became the basis of today’s United Russia (which retained Fatherland’s bear icon as its image).
+In the damage control exercise that followed, the Fatherland Party passed to Kremlin control and became the basis of today’s United Russia (which retained Fatherland’s bear icon as its image).
 Russia had come very close to a real multiparty political system with serious politicians heading several factions in what would have been close to a real parliamentary democracy.